tcsung/PowerShell-Auto-Outlook-Signature/README.md

 ## Preface

-This script written since 2015 by using Kixtart which I used to standardize all users Outlook signature, here is what I converted to PowerShell and share it out.
-Script enquire the AD user account information to pull out the data, it generated a standard signature from your template and then update the Outlook if any different.
+You probably saw something similar before, but this one contain full feature to standardize all users Outlook email signature.
+It can enquire the AD user account information to pull out the settings, it generate a standard signature from your template and then update to the Outlook if any different.
 Script also can auto enable the signature in the Outlook, but due to registry update contain some delay so the email account is first time setup then user must logout and login the computer after the script run.

 ## Compatibility